apache/druid/docs/content/querying/aggregations.md

 values to whole numbers.
 Note that even with rounding, the cardinality is still an estimate.
 The "round" field only affects query-time behavior, and is ignored at ingestion-time.

-For more approximate aggregators, please see [theta sketches](../development/extensions-core/datasketches-aggregators.html).
+For more approximate aggregators, check out the [DataSketches extension](../development/extensions-core/datasketches-extension.html).

 ## Miscellaneous Aggregations